-If the family of a dependent current student or of a dependent prospective - student who has completed at least the junior year in high school moves out of Michigan during the time he/she is a student, the student's in-state
+If a student, or the parent of a dependent student, moves out of Michigan during the time he/she is enrolled at the University, the student's in-state classification

-- classification will be maintained as long as he/she continues to be enrolled on a regular school year basis in a Michigan high school, college or - D. Applications for reclassification may be filed at any time.
+- will be maintained as long as he/she continues to be enrolled.
+If a student moves out of Michigan for more than 12 months while enrolled as a less than full-time student, the student will be reclassified to out-of-state status, unless the student presents clear and convincing evidence that he/she has maintained his/her domicile in Michigan despite the move. - The in-state status of a prospective student domiciled in Michigan will not be affected by that student's full-time attendance, prior to enrolling at MSU, at a non-Michigan college or university. - If the family of a dependent current student or of a dependent prospective student who has completed at least the junior year in high school moves out of Michigan during the time he/she is a student, the student's in-state classification will be maintained as long as he/she continues to be enrolled on a regular school year basis in a Michigan high school, college or university. - Applications for reclassification may be filed at any time.
 However, reclassification to in-state status applies only to whole semesters.
-Students will not be reclassified to in-state status within a semester. - E. In situations where a student provides evidence that he/she was eligible for in-state tuition in a prior semester, the student may seek retroactive reclassification and a refund of the out-of-state tuition differential. - F. A graduate student is subject to these Regulations, except that a Graduate Assistant will pay in-state fees during the period of his/her appointment. - G. If a student (or the spouse, parent or legal guardian of a dependent student) is employed full-time by Michigan State University, the student will be eligible for in-state fee classification after 12 months of continuous full-time - H. The domiciliary status of any person, other than a parent, who may furnish funds to a student for payment of University fees shall not have any presumptive effect on the classification of that student. - If a student has accepted a bona fide offer of permanent, full-time employ-I. ment in Michigan following graduation, the student may seek a refund of the out-of-state tuition differential paid in any semesters falling completely within the 12 months preceding the date of the student's acceptance of the offer of employment. - The University will correct errors that may occur in classifying a student.
-J. Further, the University reserves the right to audit enrolled or prospective students at any time with regard to eligibility for in-state status and to reclassify students who are registered in an improper classification
+Students will not be reclassified to in-state status within a semester. - In situations where a student provides evidence that he/she was eligible for in-state tuition in a prior semester, the student may seek retroactive reclassification and a refund of the out-of-state tuition differential. - A graduate student is subject to these Regulations, except that a Graduate Assistant will pay in-state fees during the period of his/her appointment. - If a student (or the spouse, parent or legal guardian of a dependent student) is employed full-time by Michigan State University, the student will be eligible for in-state fee classification after 12 months of continuous full-time employment. - The domiciliary status of any person, other than a parent, who may furnish funds to a student for payment of University fees shall not have any presumptive effect on the classification of that student. - If a student has accepted a bona fide offer of permanent, full-time employment in Michigan following graduation, the student may seek a refund of the out-of-state tuition differential paid in any semesters falling completely within the 12 months preceding the date of the student's acceptance of the offer of employment. - The University will correct errors that may occur in classifying a student.
+Further, the University reserves the right to audit enrolled or prospective students at any time with regard to eligibility for in-state status and to reclassify students who are registered in an improper classification.

-RECLASSIFICATION APPLICATION PROCEDURE
+6. RECLASSIFICATION APPLICATION PROCEDURE

-Any student classified as out-of-state who believes he/she should be classified as in-state under the Regulations listed above should complete the form labeled "Request for Classification to In-State Status."
+Any student classified as out-of-state who believes he/she should be classified as instate under the Regulations listed above should complete the form labeled "Request for Classification to In-State Status."
 This form is available in 150 Administration Building.
 The student should attach a letter explaining why the student believes that he/she is domiciled in Michigan and providing evidence to support his/her claim.
-All documentary evidence supporting the student's claim should be for all students: a copy of the driver's license of the student and, if applicable, of the person or persons upon whom the student is basing the claim to infor all students: copies of the front and signature pages of the most recent year's federal and state income tax returns and W2's for the student and, if applicable, of the person or persons upon whom the student is basing the claim to in-state status for students born outside the U.S.: verification of U.S. citizenship or visa for students who are dependents: copies of the front and signature pages of the most recent year's federal and state income tax returns of the person claiming the student as a dependent.
+All documentary evidence supporting the student's claim should be attached.